uccser/cs-field-guide/docs/source/author/writing_guide.rst

   Check out [interface usability]('chapters:chapter-section' 'human-computer-interaction' 'interface-usability').
   [Regular Expression Searcher]('interactives:interactive' 'regular-expression-search')

-Slugs are defined in configuration files.
+Keys are defined in configuration files.

-Some pages will not require slugs, such as appendix pages or the homepage.
+Some pages will not require keys, such as appendix pages or the homepage.

 .. code-block:: none